jdecker117/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+"The useRouteMatch hook attempts to match the current URL in the same way that a Route hook would, and is used to access a match without needing a new Route."
 1. How would you explain form validation to someone who has never programmed before?
+"Form validation is used to ensure that certain requirements are met within various fields of a form.
+It can be used to disable form submission until the requirements are met."
 1. In 1-2 sentences, define end to end testing.
+"End to end testing is used to ensure that the entire UI/UX is seamless throughout all components.
+It essentially is testing to make sure the production environment is stable and ready for use."

 ## Instructions